 [x,fVal,ExitFlag] = BISECTION(...) returns an ExitFlag that describes the exit condition of BISECTION.
 Possible values of elements of ExitFlag and the corresponding exit conditions are

 1 Search interval smaller than TolX.

 3 Search interval smaller than TolX AND function value within TolFun of target.

 Any or all of f(scalar), f(array), LB, UB, target, TolX, or TolFun may be scalar or n-dim arrays.
 All non-scalar arrays must be the same size.
 All outputs will be this size.

 Default values are target = 0, TolX = 1e-6, and TolFun = 0.

 There is no iteration limit.
 This is because BISECTION (with a TolX that won't introduce numerical issues) is guaranteed to converge if f is a continuous function on the interval [UB, LB] and f(x)-target changes sign on the interval.

-The bisection method is very robust root-finding method.
+The bisection method is a very robust root-finding method.
 The absolute error is halved at each step so the method converges linearly.
 However, Brent's method (such as implemented in FZERO) can converge superlinearly and is as robust.
-FZERO also has more features and input checking, so use BISECTION in cases where either the optimization toolbox is unavailable or if FZERO would have to be implemented in a loop to solve multiple cases, in which case BISECTION will be much faster because of vectorization.
+FZERO also has more features and input checking, so use BISECTION in cases where FZERO would have to be implemented in a loop to solve multiple cases, in which case BISECTION will be much faster because of vectorization.

 Define LB, UB, target, TolX, and TolFun for each specific application using great care for the following reasons: